-There are a number of common charges related to the property you are purchasing, with some slight variations depending on how your state assesses taxes.
+Here are common charges related to the property itself, with some slight variations depending on how your state assesses taxes.

 Appraisal Fee: A charge for an appraiser to assess the value of the property and provide a report to the lender and you.